 Palm Beach is a small area on Florida’s East Coast with one of its wealthiest zip codes.
 You’ll find shopping comparable to Rodeo Drive or Worth Avenue.
 This is the place for upscale boutiques, dining, and extraordinary art galleries.

 My favorite attraction in Palm Beach is the Henry Morrison Flagler Museum.
 Called Whitehall, this Gilded Age winter estate of the railroad baron has room after room (75 in total) of beautiful antiques, art, and treasures.
 Stay for a proper afternoon tea at Cafe des Beaux-Arts (currently closed for the season) with panoramic views of Lake Worth and the West Palm Beach skyline.
+West Palm Beach is separated from neighboring Palm Beach by the beautiful Lake Worth Lagoon.

 Escape to paradise at the fantastic Marriott Singer Island Beach Resort and Spa on nearby Singer Island.
 Rooms are stylishly decorated and have everything you could want, while the outside patio has inviting fire pits that invite you to sit and relax.